FelipeZerokun/100-days-python/Day_03_Treasure_Island/Readme.md

 ## Project 3: Find the treasure Game

 This is a small game project where the user must pick between some options and try to get to the treasure.
 Here I explored the uses of IF, ELIF and ELSE statements for flow control.
-Quite a simple project where I could add endless path for the user to take.
+Quite a simple project where I could add endless paths for the user to take.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------